ArctiqTeam/arctiq-copilot-trail/labs/lab1-prompt-engineering/README.md

     ```

 - Github Copilot will give a detailed plan on how to create such an application based on the software architecture knowledge from above and all the relevant code snippets to get you started.

+- This GKP technique is particularly useful when you need higher quality output for complex tasks that require common sense reasoning.

+### Congratulations you've completed it! 🎉

 ## References